OSHA Requirements for Better Loading Dock Fall Protection

-This is usually because it’s such a focal point of any distribution operation—it’s where everything is accepted and put-away and where everything eventually process out.
-This means that at times the dock will buzz with forklifts, workers on foot, and other bursts of activity.
+This is usually because it’s such a focal point of any distribution operation—it’s where everything is accepted and put away and where everything eventually processes out.
+This means that at times the dock will buzz with forklifts, workers on foot and other bursts of activity.
 It has a natural fall hazard in the edge of the dock.
 It’s got exposure to elements, meaning that it may have moisture, oils and other trip/slip hazards.
-When it comes to preventing falls, what are your OSHA’s requirements?
+When it comes to preventing falls, what are OSHA’s requirements?
 And what should you do above and beyond them?

 Most elevated truck docks are subject to guarding regulations

 OSHA 26 CFR2.23 (b) states that any wall openings with more than a four-foot drop should be equipped with a fall protection barrier.
 Since most docks are at least 44″ tall to serve tractor trailers and flatbeds, a majority will be subject to that requirement.
 Most standard docks come in about 48″, or close enough that even if you are technically outside the requirement, it’s a good idea to guard the edge.
 Taller docks, like those required for refrigerated trucks, are always going to fall under the requirement, as they are north of 48″ tall in most every case.

 However, the agency also states that if a barrier would prevent the flow of work, that a “visual” barrier is sufficient.
 However, this is open to interpretation, and it’s a safer bet to install fall protection at these spots.
 There are compromise solutions such as removable gates and rails, which are covered below.